top of page

 • Relational trauma

-• Adult children of narcissistic parent/s
+• Adult children of narcissistic parents

-• Narcissistic partners, ex‑partners, siblings, friends
+• Narcissistic partners, ex‑partners, parents, siblings and friendships

-• Post‑separation abuse
+• Post‑separation abuse and ongoing control

 • Parallel parenting